 TRACKING YOUR CALORIES AND MACROS?!?
-PART 1

 When counting calories, you have a set number of calories to eat each day based on your height, weight, age, activity level, and goals.
 With macro counting, calories are divided between three main macronutrients: protein (4cal/g), carbohydrates (4cal/g), and fat (9cal/g).
 Alcohol is also a macronutrient and could be tracked if desired. ☺

 Did you know that Alcohol is technically its own macronutrient and contains 7 calories per gram?
 It isn’t essential for survival, it’s not typically mentioned with the other macros: protein, fat, and carbs.
 It’s important to keep in mind that alcohol has value as energy, but no nutritional value such as vitamins, minerals, or fiber.
-When the body senses alcohol present, it stops everything it’s doing, as fat burns for example and concentrates on getting the alcohol out of it’s system.
+When the body senses alcohol present, it stops everything it’s doing, as fat burns for example, and concentrates on getting the alcohol out of its system.

-Carbohydrates are mainly used as energy as muscle movements and brain functions.
+Carbohydrates are mainly used as energy for muscle movements and brain functions.
 Your body can transform extra carbohydrates into stored energy in the form of glycogen.
 Several hundred grams can be stored in your liver and muscles.

 Our body uses protein to build and repair tissues.
 You also use it to make enzymes, hormones, and other body chemicals.
 Protein is an important building block of bones, muscles, cartilage, skin, and blood.

-Fats are essential to give your body energy and to support cell growth, protect your organs and help to keep your body warm.
+Fats are essential to give your body energy and to support cell growth, protect your organs, and help to keep your body warm.
 Fats help your body absorb some nutrients such as vitamins EDAK and produce important hormones, your body definitely needs fat.

 Macros are a metric of energy, not nutrition.
-The counted calories on foods is NOT equal to the calories in your body.
+The counted calories on foods are NOT equal to the calories in your body.
 That’s because food doesn’t just contain calories, it contains information.
 Some calories are addictive, others healing, some fattening, some metabolism-boosting….as complexes Carbohydrates (vegetable, beans, quinoa, rolled oats..), protein (eggs, poultry, fish, seeds..) and healthy fats (avocado, nuts, olive oil…)

 Calories: 389, Water: 8% Protein: 16.9 grams, Carbs: 66.3 grams, Sugar: 0 grams, Fiber: 10.6 grams, Fat: 6.9 grams.

-Motion Fitness Foods, our snacks, meal plans or café meals have a high nutrient content and some foods are high in calories, which is why misinformed calorie-fearing people may not eat them ever.
+Motion Fitness Foods, our snacks, meal plans, or café meals have a high nutrient content and some foods are high in calories, which is why misinformed calorie-fearing people may not eat them ever.

 So who should count Macros and why can it be very effective?
-Read more about tracking Macros, why it can be good and what is behind the hype in Part 2.
+Read more about tracking Macros, why it can be good, and what is behind the hype in Part 2.

 Please feel free to contact me if you want to know more, I am happy to answer your questions.